fearofcode/dotfiles-macos-old/README.md

 - `new_linux_machine_setup_arch.sh` on Arch, which will give you <a href="https://github.com/Airblader/i3">i3-gaps</a>
     rather than vanilla i3
-- `new_linux_machine_setup_ubuntu.sh` on Ubuntu.
-The result will mostly resemble the screenshot but will just have vanilla i3.
-This script may be broken since I'm not actively using Ubuntu at the moment.
 - `new_mac_machine_setup.sh` (doesn't give you i3)

 ## Todo

-- Right now I'm only actively using Arch, so maintaining the Ubuntu install as I make changes to the Ubuntu script is hard.
-The Ubuntu script might be broken!
+- I had previously tried to maintain setup for both Arch and Ubuntu but it was painful.
-- JSX is a mess right now.
+- JSX in vim is a mess right now.
 Sorry.
 - The scripts are not idempotent right now and assume a mostly empty machine.
 Make it so that, e.g., an Ubuntu user who wants to switch to i3 and fish could just run this script, reboot, and everything will work.
 Make it so that multiple runs won't cause excessive harm (e.g. reinstalling an